6 Min Read

 One possible avenue for coping on your own, however, is to look at this as an opportunity for a fresh start.

-Of course, repairing broken relationships can take time and will take work, so be realistic about what needs to be done to move forward with people you’ve hurt.
+Of course, repairing broken relationships takes time and work, so be realistic about what’s required to move forward with the people you’ve hurt.

 A friend of mine experienced a midlife crisis.
 She,